 Primary, or classic hemochromatosis is passed on genetically, and it accounts for up to 90 percent of cases.

-Although hemochromatosis is linked to, however, most people with the condition have normal liver enzymes.
+Although hemochromatosis is linked to liver disease, most people with the condition have

 A patient who is diagnosed with hemochromatosis needs prompt treatment to avoid further iron accumulation in the body.